Dunya-8a/Dunya-8a/README.md

 👋🌎 Hi, I’m Dünya.
-I'm currently doing a Bioinformatics Master coming from a neuroscience background.

-My interests span a large variety of fields, from (artificial) intelligence to sustainability to societal governance.
-I aim to be involved in the startup scene and like to learn best practices in tech, product and business development, design and marketing.

-You can find out more about me on LinkedIn https://www.linkedin.com/in/dunya-baradari-007/ and read about my thoughts on my blog https://dunya-baradari.com/. ✨
+I come from a neuroscientist background and have transitioned into CS and product mgmt.

+I'm excited about groundbreaking new technologies that can propel humanity forward.
+I like to philosophize about life, check out my blog if you're interested. ✨

 <!---
 Dunya-8a/Dunya-8a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.